 Dreaming Spanish is based on the age-old idea of language immersion, which, when you think about it, is essentially how every native speaker learned their mother tongue when they were babies and children.
-As researchers like Dr. Stephen Krashen have shown over the past 40+ years, receiving comprehensible input, that is, messages in the target language that you can understand, is what actually results in language acquisition.
+As researchers like Dr. Stephen Krashen have shown over the past 40+ years, receiving comprehensible input, that is, messages that you can understand in the target language, is what actually results in language acquisition.
 For more details, see our Method page to learn more about the foundations of our approach.

 Because of these findings, at Dreaming Spanish we seek to provide you with content in natural, authentic Spanish that you can understand, even if you're starting from zero.

 Watching the videos is by itself what results in acquiring the language.
 Not doing comprehension tests.
 Not reviewing vocabulary.
 Not doing other activities related to the content.
 Any of these activities that don’t provide you with comprehensible input will not result in acquisition.
 Watching is the activity that will lead you to acquire the language.
 For the first few hundred hours of exposure to the language, it really is the only activity that you need to do.
 At the higher levels, listening to audio is also useful, and reading also has its place.
 We discuss reading later in this page.